alinapradhan/DBSCAN-Implementation-from-Scratch/README.md

 # DBSCAN Implementation from Scratch

-This repository provides a Python implementation of the **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)** algorithm.
-The notebook demonstrates how DBSCAN works, step by step, with visualizations and comparison against scikit-learn's implementation.
+This repository provides a Python implementation of the **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)** algorithm.The notebook demonstrates how DBSCAN works, step by step, with visualizations and comparison against scikit-learn's implementation.

 ## Features
 - Custom implementation of DBSCAN from scratch